erictt/computer-science-learning/source/_posts/cs6250/week-4-as-relationships-and-interdomain-routing.md

 * <img src="https://i.imgur.com/OVJqXFC.png" style="width: 600px" />

+* IGP vs iBGP vs eBGP
+    * IGP: routes inside an AS to **internal** destinations
+    * iBGP: routes inside an AS to **external** destinations
+    * eBGP: boarder routes in different ASes to **external** destinations
+    * For example, a router a1 in AS A want to reach router a2 in AS B, it will need iBGP to learn which is the border router, and use IGP to find the shortest path to get there.
+And the border router from AS A will use eBGP protocol to find the border router from AS B.
-* Finally, we note that iBGP is not another IGP-like protocol (e.g., RIP or OSPF).
+* iBGP is **NOT** another IGP-like protocol (e.g., RIP or OSPF).
 IGP-like protocols are used to establish paths between the internal routers of an AS based on specific costs within the AS.
 In contrast, iBGP is only used to disseminate external routes within the AS.(Quiz)
     * IGP-like protocols are used to establish paths between the internal routes of an AS based on specific osts within AS. iBGP is used for disseminaing **external** routes within the AS
 * Diff between iBGP and eBGP: both for disseminating **external** routes. eBGP session is  established between two **border routes** that belong to different ASes.
 An iBGP session is established between routers that belong to the same AS.
 (Quiz)